| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 are preserved by all means and all intervals are of the “correct”

-length, however, a possible limitation might be that the day saving time
+length, however, a possible limitation might be that when the day saving time

 object |